nhsconnect/nhslogin/src/what-is-provisioning.md

 <h3>1.
 Healthcare professional flow</h3>

-Healthcare staff use the CID Provisioning API to start the process.
+Healthcare staff use the Provisioning API to start the process.
 Here's what happens:

 1. The GP system authenticates using an access token
 2. The patient’s demographic details and the organisation’s ODS code are submitted